kubedb/docs/docs/guides/etcd/backup/kubestash/snapshot/index.md

 - Install the KubeStash `kubectl` plugin following the steps [here](https://kubestash.com/docs/latest/setup/install/kubectl-plugin/).
 - Read the [Etcd Backup & Restore Overview](/docs/guides/etcd/backup/kubestash/overview/index.md)
-  first — especially the part about restore being gated at bootstrap time.
+  first — especially the part about a snapshot always being replayed into an empty data directory.

 You should be familiar with the following `KubeStash` concepts: